Data types supported by Cedar

 Set

 A collection of elements that can be of the same or different types.
 A set is constructed using bracket characters [ ] and separating the elements with commas.
-The following examples show a few sets.
+Here are a few examples of sets.

 // a set of three elements, two of type long, and one of type string